Every Fall TV season brings about a new round of series premieres for viewer consideration.

 The 2018 Fall season has its share of new reboots.

 “Murphy Brown” returns to once again tackle hot-button political issues.
 According to the reboot’s official press release, it will focus on topics like cable news, social media, fake news, etc. (How well has that worked for late-night TV?)
-Viewers will ultimately decide if this “fresh take” is actually warranted.
+Viewers will ultimately decide if this “fresh take” is warranted.
+(Update — CBS ended “Murphy Brown” after one season.
+Whether it was supposed to last only one season is debatable — its ratings were weak.
+Hard to believe it wouldn’t return for a second season if the ratings were strong.)

 The “Magnum P.I.” reboot has a Magnum without his trademark mustache (and not played by Tom Selleck) and a female Higgins character.
 Does that qualify as groundbreaking?